Classic Western songs you’ll want to listen to on a trip: Travel songs from around the world

 Take Me Home, Country RoadsJohn Denver

-A huge hit in Japan as well, this is the signature song that comes to mind when you think of John Denver.
+A massive hit in Japan, this is the quintessential song associated with John Denver.

 Olivia Newton-John’s cover was also a hit.